 The Eighth's commander was Colonel Charles W. Fribley, a native of Lycoming County, Pennsylvania.
 Fribley had risen from the non-commissioned officer ranks to become a captain in the Eighty-fourth Pennsylvania Volunteers.
-On November 18, 1863, he was appointed colonel of the Eighth by the Secretary of War.
+On 18 November 1863, he was appointed colonel of the Eighth by the Secretary of War.

 The unit's enlistees consisted mostly of free Northern blacks from Pennsylvania, some Southern contrabands, as well as inhabitants from the border states of Maryland and Delaware.
 Some recruits came from Indiana and, surprisingly, Jamaica.
-Little is known of these or other black soldiers, as the overwhelming majority were illiterate and left no personal
+Little is known of these or other black soldiers, as the overwhelming majority were illiterate and left no personal recollections of their service.

 Service records provide an outline of the lives of some of these men, who might otherwise be remembered only as statistics on a casualty report.
-Private Richard D. Duryee was drafted in Brooklyn, New York, on September 2, 1863.
+Private Richard D. Duryee was drafted in Brooklyn, New York, on 2 September 1863.
 Thirty-four years old, he stood 5 feet 4-1/2 inches tall and had black hair, eyes, and complexion.
 Duryee was born in Pennsylvania and listed his pre-war occupation as "coachman".
-Promoted to corporal on January 1, 1864, he now served as a non-commissioned officer in Company I. Another member of the Eighth was Elijah Little, a twenty-five year old, 5 feet 7-1/2 inch tall native of New Jersey.
-The yellow-complexioned Little enlisted in Philadelphia on December 3, 1863, abandoning his life as a farmer. |
+Promoted to corporal on 1 January 1864, he served as a non-commissioned officer in Company I.

 "Our camp thronged with visitors, and darkees who wanted to enlist.
 There are hundreds of them, mostly slaves, here by now, anxiously waiting for the recruiting officer.
-The boys are singing--'Rally round the flag, boys, rally once again,
+The boys are singing--

 Shouting the battle cry of freedom.